zurgeg/control-my-pc/README.md

 New Commands: ctrl+T, ctrl+W, hold keys for (ctrl,alt,shift,tab), stop command *for hold commands*, go to [xxxx xxxx]  for mouse movement *example go to 1280 720*

-SOS: Yo use some weird stuff with alt and ctrl *//like right ctrl shows mouse or something*
+SOS: You use some weird stuff with alt and ctrl *//like right ctrl shows mouse or something*

 Please!!!!!! check that this doesn't interfere with what you have implemented.